This article includes links to our travel partners at Tripadvisor, where you can read traveller reviews, book tours and plan your visit to Barcelona.

 - Plan Your Visit: Visit Tripadvisor for more information about visiting the La Boqueria, book a tour or read traveller reviews.

 Where better to stretch your legs and enjoy some fresh sea air than on Barcelona’s lovely sandy beach near the port at La Barceloneta.
-Rent beach chairs on the sand, take a dip in the warm Mediterranean, play beach volleyball or buy drinks from some of the enterprising locals who stroll up and down selling beers and mojitos.
-Walk along the promenade and stop for a delicious meal of tapas at a waterfront restaurant or visit the Aquarium.
+Rent beach chairs, take a dip in the warm Mediterranean, play beach volleyball or buy drinks from enterprising locals who stroll up and down selling beers and mojitos.
+Walk along the promenade and stop for a delicious tapas meal at a waterfront restaurant or visit the Aquarium.
 Expect to see cruise ships, fishing vessels and luxury yachts in the nearby port.

 - Time required: Anything from one hour to all day, depending on the time of year and your schedule.

-- How to get there: La Barceloneta is on the north side of the port.
+- How to get there: La Barceloneta is on the port’s north side.
 It is a pleasant way to conclude a walk down Las Ramblas from Plaça de Catalonia.
 It can also be reached by Metro; the nearest stations are Selva de Mar and Maresme Forum.

 - Plan Your Visit: Visit Tripadvisor for more information about visiting the La Barceloneta, book a tour or read traveller reviews.